Invasion of Iceland: Background

 During 1918, after a long period of Danish rule, Iceland had become an independent state in personal union with the Danish king and with common foreign affairs.
 The new Kingdom of Iceland declared itself a neutral country without a defence force.
 The treaty of union allowed for a revision to begin during 1941 and for unilateral termination three years after that, if no agreement was made.
 By 1928, all Icelandic political parties were in agreement that the union treaty would be terminated as soon as possible.

+Following the experience of the First World War, some German naval strategists, in particular Vice-Admiral Wolfgang Wegener, felt a defensive naval strategy was wrong and the best use of German naval strength would be to go on the offensive in naval warfare against the United Kingdom.
+Wegener and his disciples argued, Germany could have unrestricted access to the open seas only following conquest of Norway, Shetland, the Faroe Islands and Iceland, so to circumvent Britain's naval stranglehold, Scandinavian neutrality was an irrelevance.
+By 1925, Wegener had developed his ideas, which were published in a book, Die Seestrategie des Weltkrieges, in 1929.
+Wegener's ideas came to permeate German naval planning, even though it was not directed explicitly towards Britain until the spring of 1938.
+Apparently the British Admiralty was unaware of such German interest in Scandinavia until April 1939 when the "Chief Diplomatic Adviser to His Majesty's Government", Robert Vansittart drew the First Sea Lord, Admiral Backhouse's attention to Wegener's book.

 On 9 April 1940, German forces began Operation Weserübung, invading both Norway and Denmark.
 Denmark was subdued within a day and occupied.
-On the same day, the British government sent a message to the Icelandic government, stating that the UK was willing to assist Iceland in maintaining its independence but would require facilities in Iceland to do so.
+That same afternoon, Prime Ministers, Neville Chamberlain and Paul Reynaud held an Anglo-French Supreme War Council meeting in London.
+The SWC agreed that "Suitable measures were to be taken to occupy the Faroe Islands, and assurances of protection would be given to Iceland."
+Accordingly, the Chamberlain government sent a message to Iceland's Jónasson government, stating that the UK was willing to assist Iceland in maintaining its independence but would require facilities in Iceland to do so.
 Iceland was invited to join the UK in the war "as a belligerent and an ally."
 The Icelandic government rejected the offer.
 On the next day, 10 April, the Icelandic parliament, the Alþingi (or Althing), declared Danish King Christian X unable to perform his constitutional duties and assigned them to the government of Iceland, along with all other responsibilities previously performed by Denmark on behalf of Iceland.

 With Operation Valentine the British occupied the Faroe Islands, on 12 April 1940.
 After the German invasion of Denmark and Norway, the British government became increasingly concerned that Germany would soon try to establish a military presence in Iceland.
 They felt that this would constitute an intolerable threat to British control of the North Atlantic.
 Just as strategically important, the British were eager to obtain bases in Iceland to strengthen their Northern Patrol.